 - Official Couple: With Akito at the end of Final Episode.

 - Purple Eyes: A sign of her Britannian heritage.

 - Rapunzel Hair of Gold, Heart of Gold

 - Rousseau Was Right/Humans Are Good: A firm believer of this.
 It's her strong belief in this that allowed her to stare down and rebut Shin's nihilistic and cynical speech to her.

 - Supporting Protagonist: Despite Akito being the main character, much of the story is told through her perspective.

-- Stalker With(out?)
-A Crush: She has an odd fascination with Akito for currently unexplained reasons, to the point where she sneaks out in the morning to see what he´s doing, only to get spotted immediately.
+- Stalker With a Crush: She has a fascination with Akito right from the start, to the point where she sneaks out in the morning to see what he's doing, only to get spotted immediately.

-- Zettai Ryouiki: Type B
+- Zettai Ryouiki: Type B.

 - Irony: He was in charge of a group that had, get this, eleven members.
 This in a series where Japanese are called Elevens.

 - Pet the Dog: He becomes sympathetic towards Akito after finding out that Akito's brother irrationally wanted him killed, with the two eventually becoming good friends.